 Be wary of tinned tuna, as this often contains high mercury levels that have been linked with hair loss.
 Find out more about foods that can contribute to hair loss.

 Greek yoghurt is a great source of protein.
 Protein-rich foods supply amino acids to keratin, which is the main protein that makes up your hair strands.
 Greek yoghurt also contains Vitamin B5, which is great for improving blood flow to your scalp.
 This vitamin is commonly incorporated into shampoos, as it’s known to prevent hair thinning and loss.

 Dark green leafy vegetables like spinach are packed full of vitamins and minerals like Vitamin A, Vitamin C, Beta Carotene and Iron.
-These vitamins are all great for nourishing the hair and preventing it from becoming brittle.
+These vitamins are all great for nourishing your follicles and preventing hair from becoming brittle.
 The more moisturised your hair is, the less likely it is to break, so make sure you’re eating your greens!

 Iron deficiency can lead to hair loss, so it’s important that you’re getting plenty in your diet.
 One of the best ways to ingest iron is to eat fortified cereal, grains and pastas.
-Fortified cereals are also packed with vitamin D, which studies suggest can help prevent hair loss.
+Fortified cereals are also packed with vitamin D for hair loss.